 Food is at the center of traditional Rosh Hashanah celebrations, when friends and family ring in the Jewish New Year.
 This three-course holiday menu comes from Noah and Rae Bernamoff, the husband and wife duo behind Brooklyn’s Mile End Delicatessen.

 When we asked Noah about his favorite Rosh Hashanah traditions, he didn’t hesitate: “Eating!
 At Passover we have a limited menu, and Yom Kippur is all about breaking the fast.
 But Rosh Hashanah is a food holiday.”

-Keep reading for three special occasion recipes from The Mile End Cookbook, new from the Bernamoffs: Spring Chicken, Knishes and Honey Cake.
-Then click to read our Q&A with Noah, where he tells us about more of his favorite dishes and epic holiday meals at his grandmother’s house.
+Keep reading for three special occasion recipes from The Mile End Cookbook, from the Bernamoffs: Spring Chicken, Knishes and Honey Cake.

 Noah: The beauty of this dish is that you get not only the super-moistness of brined chicken breasts but also the snappy crunch of a high roast or sear.
 Since Rae and I love escarole, and since we’re obsessed with figuring out ways to use up old bread, we serve the breasts with a sort of savory escarole fricassee that’s thickened with pieces of stale rye.
 To give that sauce another layer of richness, we add pieces of chicken confit made from the same bird’s thighs and legs.
 But you can skip the confit if you want; this dish will still have plenty of flavor without it.